nextgis/docs_toolbox/source/polysimplifier.rst

 Input:

-* Linear or polygonal layer in GeoJSON
+* Linear or polygonal layer file in OGR-compatible vector format.
+For formats with several files upload a ZIP archive.
-* Percentage of simplify - number of vertices to keep.
-Range 1 to 100.
-Use 90 for tesing.
+* Simplification percentage - Range 1 to 100.
+Use 90 for testing.
 The **higher** the percentage - the **higher** the simplification.

 Output: